 How step therapy works

-Your doctor prescribes a medication and you find out that it requires step therapy.
-If you’re at the pharmacy and told that your prescription requires step therapy, either you or your pharmacist should tell your doctor.
+Your doctor prescribes a medication and you find out that it requires step therapy at the pharmacy, either you or your pharmacist should tell your doctor.
 It’s possible there’s a different drug they could prescribe that doesn’t require step therapy.

 If that is not an option, then your doctor can work with you through the step therapy process.
 If the generic or other alternatives work well for you, that is good news because you will most likely pay less out of pocket for the medicine.
-But if you do try a generic version, or another alternative first and find that it’s not working for you, your doctor can submit a request to your Blue Cross health plan for an exception, which is called a “coverage determination” to have the more expensive drug covered.
+If this is not an option, your doctor can submit a request to your Blue Cross health plan for an exception, which is called a “coverage determination."
+If approved, the requested medication would be covered ongoing.

 If you have questions, please call the number on the back of your member ID card.